 Ph.D.
 This program takes 4-5 years to complete and offers further training in economic theory and econometrics, as well as major and minor field coursework.
 This strong core training prepares students for a variety of challenging careers.

-Master of Science in Resource and Energy Demand (REDA) is a 31-credit Master’s degree program intended for students who want training in quantitative and applied economics as applied to the energy sector, with the idea that students will enter the workforce in industry, governmental, or non-governmental positions.
+The Resource and Energy Demand (REDA) option is a 31-credit Master’s degree program intended for students who want training in quantitative and applied economics as applied to the energy sector, with the idea that students will enter the workforce in industry, governmental, or non-governmental positions.
 This is an 11-month program.